Presidential transition of Bill Clinton

-The presidential transition of Bill Clinton began when he won the United States 1992 United States presidential election, becoming the president-elect, and ended when Clinton was inaugurated at noon EST on January 20, 1993.
+The presidential transition of Bill Clinton began when he won the United States presidential election on November 3, 1992, and became the president-elect.
+Clinton was formally elected by the Electoral College on December 14, 1992.
+The results were certified by a joint session of Congress on January 6, 1993, and the transition ended when Clinton was inaugurated on January 20, 1993.